retrogrand/LogosOS/README.md

 ---

-## Section 2.5: The Model of Meaning (MOM)
+### Section 2.1: The Model of Meaning (MOM)

-Logos OS operationalizes meaning through a simple, auditable invariant:
+LogosOS operationalizes meaning through a simple, auditable invariant:

 > **Meaning = Δ(state) that survives Context, Contact, and Content.**